splintermind/Dwarf-Therapist/BUILDING.rst

     qmake # Qt 4 on most other distros make -j$(nproc) # Run as many jobs as processing units

+For instructions on exactly where to find "qmake" and how to invoke it on other distros, consult your distribution's documentation.

+Step 1:
+**********

-To configure where DT is installed, pass the PREFIX variable, for example:
+To configure where DT will be installed, pass the "PREFIX" variable, for example :

 ::
-    qmake PREFIX=~/.local
+    qmake -qt=5 PREFIX=~/./Downloaded/DF/

-For instructions on exactly where to find qmake and how to invoke it on other distros, consult your distribution's documentation.
+You can stick with unziped directory or choose your own.
 This will take 2–10 minutes, depending on CPU.

+Step 2:
+**********

 Get a cup of coffee.

-Once your build is complete, run make install.
-Use sudo if installing into the default /usr/local directory (i.e, if you didn't pass the PREFIX variable to qmake)
+Once your build is complete, run "make install" or "sudo make install".
+[Use sudo if you wish to install into the default /usr/local directory (i.e, if you didn't pass the "PREFIX" variable to "qmake")]

     make install
     OR
     sudo make install

-If you want, you can now remove the folder you cloned from github.

 Troubleshooting
 ---------------